viperML/neohome/content/blog/flake-utils/index.md

 }
 ```

+This can get quite verbose very quickly, as we have to enumerate every system and write the same definition for each one.
-There is no need to say that this can get quite verbose very quickly.
-Another problem is that we are repeating the the arguments to `callPackage`, so if we need to change it, we must do it **for every system**.
-And if we need to use some overlay, we have to apply it for every system too.
+Another problem is that we are repeating the the arguments to `callPackage`, so if we need to change it, we must do it for every system, risking making some mistake in the process.
+And if we need to use some overlay, we need to `import nixpkgs` for each system.

-So the solution to this, that many people take is using [`flake-utils`](https://github.com/numtide/flake-utils).
-Flake-utils contains a collections of functions that help us overcome this problem.
-In a nutshell, we can pass a **generic function over system**, at it will take care of generating the outputs for us.
+So [`flake-utils`](https://github.com/numtide/flake-utils) was written as a solution to this.
+Flake-utils contains a collections of functions that help us overcome, by factoring out the common parts of the flake, which depend on a `system` string.
+To dom o, we can pass a **generic function over system**, and it will take care of generating the outputs for us:

 ```nix
 {